 The school day begins with a prayer over the PA system and each class begins with a prayer.
+Students are expected to maintain appropriate reverence during prayer.

 Lockers

 All lockers and locks are the property of Bishop Chatard High School.
 Each student is provided a locker and a lock for storage of books and personal items.
 Students are required to keep their lockers neat and in good working order.
 Lockers are cleaned prior to Christmas break and at the end of the school year.
 Students should not share lockers.
 Only school locks may be used.
 Students who lose their locks will be charged a \$15 replacement fee.
 Lockers must be locked at all times when the student is in class or at home.